-{\bf Acknowledgements.} The authors would like to thank John E. Harper, David White, Yu Zhang, and Duncan Clark for many useful conversations, and Nick Kuhn and Mark Behrens for several helpful correspondences.
+{\bf Acknowledgements.} The authors would like to thank John E. Harper, Duncan Clark, David White, and Yu Zhang for many useful conversations, and Mark Behrens and Doug Ravenel for several helpful correspondences.
+We are indebted to Nick Kuhn for alerting us to the comparison between the homotopy completion tower and the Taylor tower of the identity functor in the absence of connectivity assumptions, as well as an enlightening discussion of this point.
+The authors are also grateful to an anonymous referee who provided thorough and thoughtful feedback on an earlier version of this paper, which led to improved clarity of both our exposition and arguments.
 The second author was supported in part by Simons Foundation: Collaboration Grants for Mathematicians $\#$638247 and AFOSR grant FA9550-16-1-0212.\\